hoodiehq-archive/hoodie-template-app-chat/README.md

 How to start
 ------------

-Create a new Hoodie app your local environment with:
+Create a new Hoodie app in your local environment with:
 ```shell
 $ hoodie new chatApp -t "hoodiehq/hoodie-template-app-chat"
 ```